sg16-unicode/sg16-meetings/README.md

   - Hubert responded that (standard library) headers are not source files; source files are those things that are included by `#include` directives that do not name standard headers.
   - PBrett asked if the wording should be modified do discuss "input" as opposed to "files".
-  - Hubert responded that such a chance is not necessary.
+  - Hubert responded that such a change is not necessary.
   - Corentin pledged to bring back a revised paper.
 - Tom stated the next telecon will be April 28th.